 In the unlikely event that you should need medical treatment, rest assured that Ireland has well equipped and modern hospitals.
 Keep in mind, that your foreign medical insurance will not be accepted and you will have to pay all costs up-front.
 However, many study abroad programs offer medical insurance, which it’s better to have and not need than the other way around.

-There are inevitable costs to studying abroad.
+There are inevitable costs to studying abroad, whether it's in Ireland or elsewhere.
 Luckily, there’s a wide range of funding options and scholarships available to help make this amazing experience more affordable.

 Typical Program Cost

 While there are less costly places to study abroad in the world, you’ll be hard-pressed to find a better value in an English speaking country.
-That’s not to say there won’t be significant costs.
-Tuition for a semester-long program will likely cost at least $15,000.
+That’s not to say there won’t be significant costs to study abroad in Ireland.
+Tuition for a semester-long program will likely cost between $4,500 to $7,500 for non-EU students.
+Master's programs may cost between $6,000 - $15,000.
 Some more intensive programs may cost twice that much.
 Luckily, your student visa also allows you to work a limited number of hours in Ireland, helping offset these costs.